ericlys/lab-01/Readme.md

 ```
 npm i
 ```
--configure the .env of each project if needed
+- configure the .env of each project if needed
 ```
 - start the server
 ```